chat icon

 3. Once you’re on site, start your survey on the roof.
 Walk around to different sides of the building and, using your signal meter or equivalent device, note the signal reading on each side.
 Record the readings for all channels and frequencies each time.

-5. Proceed down through the building, carefully noting signal strength in every room and corridor, making note of how signal strength fluctuates based on where you are in the building.
+5. Proceed down through the building, carefully noting signal strength in every room and corridor and making note of how signal strength fluctuates based on where you are in the building.

 6. Upon completion of the physical site survey, all the signal strength notations will allow you to go back to the floor plan and map out a strategy for placing indoor server antennas in order to maximize the boosted signal coverage inside.
 (Many integrators find the easiest and most effective way to accomplish this is by using iBwave or a similar network planning software.)